OpenSecuritySummit/oss2020/content/black-lives-matter.md

 As a global organization, The Open Security Summit is the embodiment of diversity.

 Not only are we a community that collaborates with people from all walks of life, all over the world, but we have also acknowledged and, in our own way, worked to address racial and gender disparity within the field of Software Security.

-At every summit we dedicate significant resources in reaching out to diverse audiences and invite them to the Summit (providing support like sponsored tickets)
+At every summit we dedicate significant resources in reaching out to diverse audiences and invite them to the Summit (and providing support like sponsored tickets)

 The Open Security Summit believes in transparency and the ability to communicate and document safely and securely.